dynatrace-perfclinics/dynatrace-perfclinics.github.io/codelabs/markdown/dt-devlove-1/README.md

 ### Smartscape
 Positive
 : Get an understanding on the dependencies and all the layers of the deployed & monitored technologies.
-Hosts running on Datacenters, processes running on hosts, services (transactions) running on each process and users (applications) interacting with those services.
+Hosts running on Datacenters, processes running on hosts, services (transactions) running on each process and users (applications) interacting with those services. **Tip: use the management zone filter to check corresponding entities.**

 ![technologies](img/dt-smartscape.png)